 Subject Theory Hours

-1. Prepa aration for classroom activities, including but not limited to:
+1. Preparation for classroom activities, including but not limited to:

 a.
 Choice of teaching methods

 b.
 Classroom setup

-C. Topic/subject matter 100
+c.
+Topic/subject matter 100

 d.
 Student assignments

 e.
 Materials and supplies

 f.
 Recordkeeping

-2. Prese ntation of information, including but not limited to: Lectures (oral and written)
+2. Presentation of information, including but not limited to: a.
+Lectures (oral and written) b.
+Demonstrations c.
+Questions and answers d.
+Project methods e.
+Discussions 250

+Application of practice, including but not limited to: a.
+Clinic supervision 100

+Subject Theory Hours

 b.
-Demonstrations

-C. Questions and answers 250

-d.
-Project methods

-e.
-Discussions

-cation of practice, including but not limited to:

-3. Appli Lation of practice, including but not limited to.
-100

-Subject Theory Hours

-b. c.
-Classroom management Client relations
+Classroom managementc.
+Client relations

-4. Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
+Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
 Written/practical assessment b.
 Communication skills 50

 TOTAL HOURS 500